yactouat/pips_web-api/README.md

   ```
 - to run the migrations afterwards, run `npm run migrate-db-dev`
 - this project is meant to have <https://github.com/yactouat/pips_blog.yactouat.com> as a front-end application
+- to test the app', you can run `npm run test` (this will also spin up a local postgres instance and run the migrations)

 ### dev services